AdobeDocs/audience-manager.es-ES/help/using/features/audience-marketplace/marketplace-data-providers/marketplace-billing-report.md

 ---
-description: Genere un informe de facturación del Audience Marketplace para ver el uso de las fuentes de datos del mes anterior para cada uno de sus suscriptores.
+description: Genere un informe de facturación de Audience Marketplace para ver el uso de fuentes de datos del mes anterior para cada uno de sus suscriptores.
 Puede crear un informe del mes anterior en cualquier momento.
 Sin embargo, el informe es más preciso cuando se genera el décimo día del mes actual o después de este.
 seo-description: Generate an Audience Marketplace billing report to view data feed usage for the previous month for each of your subscribers.
 You can create a report for the previous month at any time.
 However, the report is more accurate when you generate it on or after the 10th day of the current month.
 seo-title: Billing for Data Feed Providers
 solution: Audience Manager